Katya Henry Showcases Tanned Bod In Yellow Bikini & Holds A Pineapple

 “The only thing good about 2020,” joked a fourth fan.

-In addition, Katya posted another update yesterday, that time a video selfie that she filmed inside a bathroom.
-She put her booty on show again, opting for a pair of tight light cream spandex shorts that conformed to her every curve.
+Yesterday, Katya posted a video selfie that she filmed inside a bathroom.
+She put her booty on show again by wearing a pair of tight, light cream spandex shorts that conformed to her every curve.
 She also wore a long-sleeved, black crop top and a matching mask with fangs on it.
 She wore her hair in a high, messy bun and glanced at her phone screen.